amu-cai/geval/README.md

     brew install xz
     brew install pkg-config

+In case the lzma package is not installed on your Linux, you need to run (assuming Debian/Ubuntu):

+    sudo apt-get install pkg-config liblzma-dev libpq-dev libpcre3-dev

 ### Plan B — just download the GEval binary

 (Assuming you have a 64-bit Linux.)